Urban rail transit in Canada: Montreal

-Exo operates five commuter rail lines in Greater Montreal, including the Island of Montreal, Montreal, and South Shore.
+Exo operates five commuter rail lines in Greater Montreal, including the Island of Montreal, North Shore, and South Shore.
 Each line terminates at Montreal Central Station or Lucien-L'Allier, both in downtown Montreal, with connections to the metro system.
 Most of the system is run on Canadian National or Canadian Pacific trackage.
 Exo formerly owned and operated the Mount Royal Tunnel and the Deux-Montagnes line until service was ended in 2020.

-The Réseau express métropolitain light metro system is set to take over the Mount Royal Tunnel and the Deux-Montagnes line.
+The Réseau express métropolitain (REM) is a light metro system that will consist of a single line running through downtown Montreal with three branches to the west.
+The first two phases opened in 2023 and 2025, while the last two phases are scheduled to open in 2026 and 2027.
+When completed, the REM will connect to Exo, the Montreal Metro, and the Montréal–Trudeau International Airport.

 The Montreal Metro is Canada's second-busiest rail transit system.
-Drawing inspiration from the Paris Métro, it uses rubber-tired metro technology, the only such system in Canada.
+Drawing inspiration from the Paris Metro, it uses rubber-tired metro technology, the only such system in Canada.
 The 69.2 km system has 68 stations on four lines, which serve the north, east, and central portions of the Island of Montreal, as well as the suburbs of Laval and Longueuil.
 The metro began in 1966 with the east–west Green Line and the north–south Orange Line.
 A series of expansions since 1966 have expanded the original lines and added the Yellow and Blue lines.